Updated: Apr 23

 Digging into the data

 Drops in the NFL can happen for a host of reasons and is quantified as the percentage of catchable balls dropped by a WR.
-Most pundits consider dropped passes fairly random (see THIS ARTICLE by Scott Barnett at PFF).
+Most pundits consider dropped passes fairly random (see THIS ARTICLE by Scott Barrett at PFF).